ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 : The process of creating a DAP task.

 Task configuration:
-: The non-secret parameters required to create a task in task proviosion.
+: The non-secret parameters required to create a task in task provision.

 Task author:
 : The entity that defines the parameters of a task.